razmat145/tparserr/readme.md

     // If to include the neste class names includeNestedClassNames?: boolean; // defaults to false

+    // If to enable the extract of decorator descriptions enableDecorators?: boolean; // defaults to false

     /**
      * Logger to use instead of console if provided
      *